Gabriel-Philot/docker_studies/intro_guides/first_commands_docker/first_steps.md

 # Starting with docker

 ## Checking out if docker is installed

-- docker ps   |    check if there is any cointainer up or
+> docker ps   |    check if there is any cointainer up

+or
-- sudo docker ps
+> sudo docker ps

-## For the porpouse of making this reading easier supose that everthing could be used with _**sudo**_ first
+## For the porpouse of making this reading easier supose that everthing could be used with `sudo` first.

-- docker -v
+`docker -v `

 all cointainers